-A: If you receive a notice of assessment (Form 11), you should initiate an appeal within 45 days of the notice.
-If no Form 11 is sent, the tax bill serves as the notice of assessment and you should initiate an appeal within 45 days of the date of the tax bill or May 10, whichever is later.
+A: If you receive a notice of assessment (Form 11), you should initiate an appeal not later than 45 days after the date of the notice.
+If no Form 11 is sent, the tax bill serves as the notice of assessment and you should initiate an appeal not later than May 10 of the year or 45 days after the date of the tax bill, whichever is later.

-Q: Do I need a Form 130 to initiate an appeal of my assessment, or if not, what else can I use?
+Q: Do I need a Form 130 to initiate an appeal of my assessment and if not, what else can I use?

 A: You are not required to use the Form 130 to initiate an appeal.
 Indiana statute only requires written notification to the local assessing official.
-The notification should include the name of the taxpayer, the address and parcel or key number of the property and the address and telephone number of the taxpayer.
+The notification should include the name of the taxpayer, the address and parcel or key number of the property, and the address and telephone number of the taxpayer.